cpkoaajack/test-redux-with-react/README.md

 1. Combine reducer to control multiple components
 1. Basic component which fired an action with the payload
 1. Generic component with own its props to determine which state from the store to display and dispatch
-1. Component with object type state in the store which comes from fetching the asynchronous calls
+1. Component using redux-thunk to fetch an asynchronous calls